Metrication in the United Kingdom: 2000s

 The EU non-automatic weighing instrument directive (directive 2009/23/EC), which came into force in 2009 and was superseded by directive 2014/31/EU, codified existing regulations regarding the harmonisation of non-automatic weighing devices used for trade, medical purposes or in the preparation of evidence to be heard in court.
 The directive identified four classes of weighing device ranging from Class I (having a minimum accuracy of 1 part in 50,000) to class IIII (sic) (having a minimum accuracy of 1 part in 100).
 Devices that fall within the scope of the directive are required to be recalibrated at regular intervals and to have an output showing SI units, except for those used for weighing precious metals or stones.
 Secondary indications may be shown, provided that they cannot be mistaken for primary indications.
 The impact of this directive in the United Kingdom is that most traders cannot legally use weighing devices calibrated in units other than SI units.

-In 2000, after the deadline for the cessation of selling loose produce by imperial units had passed, some traders continued to sell produce from their market stalls using imperial-only scales.
-They were variously prosecuted for using unlawful scales, giving short measure and failing to display unit price per kilogram.
-Five traders, who became known as the Metric Martyrs, appealed unsuccessfully to the High Court, were refused appeal to the House of Lords, and appealed unsuccessfully to the European Court of Human Rights (ECHR).
+In its initial form, the scope of directive 80/181/EEC was restricted to "economic, public health, public safety and administrative" purposes only.
+An outcome of the 2007 consultations was a proposal by the EU Commission to extend the scope of the directive to include "consumer protection" and "environmental issues".
+This was implemented by removing the phrase limiting the scope of the directive, thereby extending it to all matters that come under the ambit of the Internal Market Chapter of the EU Treaty.
+The directive specifically excluded units of measurement used in international treaties relating to rail traffic, aviation and shipping such as expressing aircraft altitude in feet.
+The United Kingdom's legislation of 2009 that implemented these changes made no reference to the extension of the directive's scope.

+On 1 January 2010, hectare replaced acre as the primary unit for land area measurement, in line with the rest of the EU.

 A LACORS report published in March 2010 highlighting widescale use of inappropriate scales in hospitals, sometimes of domestic quality, recommended that on safety grounds NHS hospitals should use Class III (or better) metric-only scales.
 A Department of Health alert was subsequently sent to all NHS trusts endorsing these recommendations.